r1chjames/aquarium-controller/README.md

-Aquarium Controller written in GO
+# Aquarium Controller written in GO
 ---

+Application that reads sensor data from connected sensors.
+Included is a dosing module that allows attached dosing pumps to be actuated.
+All communication is via MQTT.

 Inputs:
 - Temperature